Risav25Pokhrel/qtamu-ibm-fliq-challenge/README.md

     - Create a few sample solutions to guide participants.

 - [ ] **Resources List**
     - Compile relevant documentation, tutorials, and references.
+Note: The portion for accessing Qiskit is done by Penn already.
     - Include links to tools or libraries needed for the challenge.